Gershy/hut/readme.md

 - **Persistence for free:** Never think about data persistence - simply tell Hut something like: "run my app using storage block A", and your app's state is automatically resumed and persisted!
 - **SSL for free:** Hut includes an [acme](https://letsencrypt.org/2019/03/11/acme-protocol-ietf-standard.html) implementation - you'll never have to think about certifying ("padlocking") the domains used with Hut
 - **Observability for free:** Huts have a "subconscious", a stream of data representing decisions being made and resource availability.
 Hut comes with a built-in "therapist", which is a tool for analyzing this subconscious
-- **SEO for free:** You'll never need to touch html (or anything apart from javascript) when building with Hut; behind the scenes Hut renders html for you, handling seo in the process
 - **User Analytics for free:** Minimal configuration enables analytics on your userbase

 ### How in sweet heck do I use Hut???